 Even if the affected person does not exhibit symptoms and feels no pain, TBIs can sometimes take days to manifest and can have severe long-term health consequences if left untreated.
 Many TBIs have no outward symptoms and are only detectable through X-ray or magnetic resonance imaging (MRI).

 When you or your family member does get treatment, make sure and document everything.
 Get copies of medical records, pictures of X-rays, and any other documentation demonstrating the severity or cause of the injury.
-If the accident that caused the injury was the result of another party’s negligence, you’ll want to retain legal representation as soon as possible, and this information will be invaluable when building your personal injury claim.
+If the accident that caused the injury resulted from another party’s negligence, you’ll want to retain legal representation as soon as possible, and this information will be invaluable when building your personal injury claim.

 TBI Information and Statistics

-TBI affects Americans of all ages and backgrounds, though there is data suggesting that certain groups are more susceptible to TBI than others.
-Racial and ethnic minorities that have limited access to healthcare, have high rates of suicide, or high rates of substance abuse may be more likely to suffer a TBI at some point in their life.
+TBI affects Americans of all ages and backgrounds, though data is suggesting that certain groups are more susceptible to TBI than others.
+Racial and ethnic minorities with limited access to healthcare, high rates of suicide, or high rates of substance abuse may be more likely to suffer a TBI at some point in their life.

 Survivors of domestic violence, military service members or veterans, inmates of correctional facilities, and people experiencing homelessness all have higher rates of TBI than the national average.